 Car Insurance can cost an awful lot of money and choosing from all of the options available might seem hard.
-So here is everything we think you need to know in order to help you to get a fair deal.
+So here is everything we think you need to know in order to help you to get a great deal.

 Remember that Car Insurance is a legal requirement